codeceptjs/CodeceptJS/docs/webdriver.md

 How does your client, manager, or tester, or any other non-technical person, know your web application is working?
 By opening the browser, accessing a site, clicking on links, filling in the forms, and actually seeing the content on a web page.

-End to End tests can cover standard but complex scenarios from a user's perspective.
+End-to-End tests can cover standard but complex scenarios from a user's perspective.
 With e2e tests you can be confident that users, following all defined scenarios, won't get errors.
 We check **functionality of application and a user interface** (UI) as well.

 ## What is Selenium WebDriver

 The standard and proved way to run browser test automation over years is Selenium WebDriver.
-Over years this technology was standartized and works over all popular browsers and operating systems.
+Over years this technology was standardized and works over all popular browsers and operating systems.
 There are cloud services like SauceLabs or BrowserStack which allow executing such browsers in the cloud.
 The superset of WebDriver protocol is also used to test [native and hybrid mobile applications](/mobile).

 Let's clarify the terms: